pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 further development.

 #### Problems we had to deal with:

+- <ins>Code stops when no entry.published is found</ins><br>
+  There are some entries without published date.
+This app will read this tag and also provide it as output.
+  Entries without this date will result in error and no podcast will be provided.
+  We solve this problem by checking if there exists a tag named "published" and if not provide it as ""

 - <ins>Separate MacOS user from Windows user</ins><br>
   One main problem was the difference between both operating system due to difference language settings.
 The apple